sdnfv/openNetVM/docs/Install.md

 3. **Exporting $ONVM_HOME**

     If the setup_environment.sh script fails because the environment variable ONVM_HOME is not set, please run this command: `export ONVM_HOME=$ONVM_HOME:CHANGEME_TO_THE_PATH_TO_ONVM_DIR`

+4. **Poor Performance**

+If you are not getting the expected level of performance, try these:

+ - Ensure the manager and NFs are all given different core numbers.
+Use cores on the same sockets for best results.
+ - If running a long chain of NFs, ensure that there are sufficient packets to keep the chain busy.
+If using locally generated packets (i.e., the Speed Tester NFs) then use the `-c` flag to increase the number of packets created.
+For best results, run multiple Speed Tester NFs, or use an external generator like pktgen.